TERREMEMBER/znbase/docs/content/v2.2/troubleshoot/nodes/check-stats.md

 ### Auditd

-If `top` reports high CPU usage for the `auditd` process, it may have some rules auditing some system calls frequently used YugabyteDB which can significantly affect performance.
-You can try temporarily disabling `audit` by running (on each YugabyteDB node).
+If `top` reports high CPU usage for the `auditd` process, it may have some rules auditing some system calls frequently used ZNbaseDB which can significantly affect performance.
+You can try temporarily disabling `audit` by running (on each ZNbaseDB node).

 ```sh
 $ auditctl -e 0